masogit/am-browser-doc/docs/features/sam.md

 ## Version

-- All versions of a product are displayed in table mode.
+- The versions of a product which have the version of software installed or corresponding license purchased are displayed in table mode.
 - You can click a record to review the computers where this version of the software is installed.

 ![SAM screen shot](img/sam3.png)